carlwillimott/game-utils/README.md

 # Game Utils
-A simple module providing utility functions for various games.
+A simple helper library for solving problems relating to games.

 ## Darts
 Get a list of possible finishes for a score between 2 and 170 inclusive.
 Each solution will be listed in the solutions array assuming it matches the following conditions: